DTJF/libpruio/src/doc/_2_preparation.md

     sudo systemctl start libpruio.service

 to re-load it again.
-Or in generally for the next boots, execute
+Or generally for the next boots, execute

     sudo systemctl disable libpruio.service